 Madison, WI 53701-1768

-Following is a list of addresses for the Department of Financial Institutions and other agencies regulating brokerage firms, securities agents,
+Following is a list of addresses for the Department of Financial Institutions and other agencies regulating brokerage firms, securities agents, and/or investment advisers:

 Division of Securities